top of page

 The noun 'prospect' has its etymological origins in the Latin word 'prospectus,' which is derived from 'prospicere,' meaning 'to look forward' or 'to see into the distance.'
 In Latin, 'prospicere' combined 'pro,' meaning 'forward,' and 'spicere,' meaning 'to look.'
 The term originally referred to the act of looking forward, both literally and figuratively, and evolved to include the idea of examining or considering future possibilities.
 As Latin transitioned into Old French, 'prospect' emerged with the meaning of the likelihood or possibility of something happening or being achieved in the future.
 The etymology of 'prospect' underscores its historical connection to the act of looking ahead and considering future outcomes or possibilities, emphasizing its role in discussions related to potential or future events.

-Find the meaning of prospect
+Quiz: Find the meaning of the noun prospect:

 Try Again!